Definition and Epidemiology of Donovanosis

 Donovanosis is an uncommon condition with about 100 new cases reported per year in the United States.
-Most of the cases of Donovanosis are acquired while travelling abroad especially when engaging in sexual tourism.
+Most of the cases of donovanosis are acquired while traveling abroad, especially when engaging in sexual tourism.

 The condition can occur in both men and women.
 Donovanosis is a sexually transmitted disease that is more common in young sexually active individuals similar to other sexually transmitted diseases.

 The condition might be associated with significant morbidity if left untreated.
 Patients can develop lymphedema.
 The chronic nature of the ulceration can increase the risk of squamous cell carcinoma.
 Relapse is common, even after treatment.

 Donovanosis or granuloma inguinale is caused by an intracellular organism known as Calymmatobacterium granulomatis.
 More recently, it was shown that the organisms are actually from the Klebsiella species, therefore, the name has been changed to Klebsiella granulomatis.

 In contrast to typical sexually transmitted diseases, Klebsiella granulomatis has a very low infectious capability and repeated exposure is needed for the patient to develop donovanosis.